Australian Institute of Health and Welfare (2022) Procedures data cubes, AIHW, Australian Government, accessed 09 February 2023.

 Clicking the arrow symbols beside the plus will expand the category and also limit the view to just that expanded area of interest.

-Right clicking on category headings such as ICD Diagnosis Chapter will bring up a menu where you can click ‘Expand All’, which will expand every item in that list.
-If you also do this with the subchapter and other headings you can expand out the entire data cube and display all of the available information.
+Right clicking on category headings such as Chapter will bring up a menu where you can click ‘Expand All’, which will expand every item in that list.
+If you also do this with the subchapter and block headings you can expand out the entire data cube and display all of the available information.

-In the default view, the cube will just present the number of hospital separations by year but you can also add other breakdowns such as by Age group, sex, and patient days or average length of stay..
+In the default view, the cube will just present the number of procedures by year but you can also add other breakdowns such as by Age group and sex.

 To add an extra breakdown, right click on one of the numbers in the cube and choose ‘Assign data’.